MichiDexi/MichiDexi/README.md

-## Hi there 👋
+## Hi there

-I’m currently working on an Undertale remake fully working in the terminal
+I’m currently working on a lot of things at the same time, and I kinda don't wanna update this every 2 seconds.

-I’m currently learning Rust
+I've almost perfected Rust, my only problem is async and graphics.

-I’m looking for help with learning graphics
+I'll try OpenGL soon, but the final destination is wgpu.

-My end goal is to learn Rust + wgpu and make my dream game real
+I can't move directly to wgpu, because winit has problems with Wayland.